 Diwali also marks the beginning of a new financial year.
 Households and businesses begin new accounting in new ledgers, which are often decorated with images of Lakshmi - the goddess of fortune.
 She is the main deity honored during Diwali.

+Like other aspects of Hinduism, the world’s oldest religion, the origins of Diwali are remote.
+The celebration probably has its roots in ancient harvest festivals.
+And like Hinduism, observance of Diwali is richly varied among the faiths 800 million adherents.
 Although the Rama tradition is widespread, in some parts of India Diwali honors the marriage of Goddess Lakshmi Lord Vishnu; in others.
 Yet, in other traditions, it remembers the triumph of Lord Krishna over the demon Naraka.
 While for most Hindus the worship of Lakshmi is a focus of Diwali, Hindus in Bengal honor the fearsome goddess Kali.
 Ganesha, the elephant-headed god of wisdom, is also widely honored, as are other gods and goddesses.

 Diwali Melas have become hugely popular these days and are enjoyed with great enthusiasm in India and in countries where there is a significant Indian diaspora.
 Cultural shows including Ram Lila and Ravan Dahan are organized by professional artists and children to regale the crowds.
 Games and other fun-filled activities for children and grownups are usually a part of all Diwali Melas.
 Additionally, stalls of Indian handicrafts and other trinkets are also set up to let people go on a little shopping spree.
 Diwali Melas outside India are used to showcase the best of Indian culture; Stalls of pottery making, henna painting on palms etc help people enjoy the spirit of India.
 Mouth watering foods from all parts of India, including chaats, pakodas, dosas, just to name a few satisfy cravings.
 And, the customary fireworks are undoubtedly an integral part of Diwali Melas.
 Joyful competitions are also organized to increase public participation.